 Reframe our outdated modes of thinking in ways that more effectively respond to today's challenges and opportunities.

 Forty years ago, Herbert Simon and Malcolm Knowles launched what's now known as self-directed learning.
-In Skill in Chess (1973), Simon offered us one of the most famous learning propositions ever published: “There are no instant experts in chess--certainly no instant masters or grandmasters.
+In his book Skill in Chess (1973), Simon offered all of us one of the most famous learning propositions ever published: “There are no instant experts in chess--certainly no instant masters or grandmasters.
 There appears not to be on record any case (including Bobby Fischer) were a person has reached grandmaster level with less than about a decade's participation with the game."
-"We," Simon said, "would estimate, very roughly, that a master might spend perhaps 10,000 to 50,000 hours...staring at chess positions…" Simultaneously, Malcolm Knowles published two books, The Adult Learner: A Neglected Species (1973) and Self-Directed Learning: A Guide for Learners and Teachers (1975), which together served to establish the subject of self-directed learning as a valid approach for the field of education and learning.
+"We," Simon said, "would estimate, very roughly, that a master might spend perhaps 10,000 to 50,000 hours...staring at chess positions…" Simultaneously, Malcolm Knowles published two books, The Adult Learner: A Neglected Species (1973) and Self-Directed Learning: A Guide for Learners and Teachers (1975), which together served to name self-directed learning as a valid approach to learning.

 In 1984, David Kolb elaborated and concretized Simon's research in his book, Experiential Learning: Experience as the Source of Learning and Development.
 The step forward that Kolb offered in his book, the contribution he made to Simon and Knowles’s insights about the significance of personal experience was Kolb’s four-step experiential learning process.
 In practice, Kolb showed that every adult’s learning efforts go through a four-step learning cycle that progressed like this:

 Step 1: Immediate action provides us with the experiential basis for personal observations and reflection (Concrete Experience);

 Step 2: These reflections are pulled together into new conceptual theories, from which we deduce new implications for action (Reflective Observation);